 Summer is approaching quickly and as it does, thoughts of warm beaches, soft serve ice cream, and picnics in the park began to swarm our mind.
 Speaking of swarming, our brightly-colored friend the yellow jacket also enjoys the warm weather, especially the late summer months into the fall.
 Yellow jackets, a type of wasp, are found all over the United States, including dozens of different species.
 One of the more aggressive species is the Western Yellow Jacket, which tends to be particularly protective of its nest when disturbed.

 These intimidating pests are likely to be found in rodent burrows at ground level, but can also make their nests inside house walls and porch ceiling cavities.
 Removal of these insects is a dangerous task.
 As previously mentioned, yellow jackets do not handle a home invasion well.
 If you have a yellow jacket nest near or inside your home, it’s best to leave it to the pest control professionals.
 Attempting to remove the nest yourself will put you and your family in great danger of being stung and may not prove effective in eliminating the issue entirely.
-Western Exterminator has wasp control specialists who will be able to safely remove these pests from your property and can also provide tips for preventing them from entering your space again.
+Western Exterminator has wasp control Technicians who will be able to safely remove these pests from your property and can also provide tips for preventing them from entering your space again.
 Contact your local Western Exterminator office today.

 Do yellow jackets sting or bite?